auca/com.421-430/Task 2/Readme.md

 * it is possible to compile and run tests at every step
 * the last commit is properly tagged

-Use `git rebase` to fix any of those problems in your local repository.
+Use 'git [rebase](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)' to fix any of those problems in your local repository.

 Additionally, Use `git rebase` to